Day Trading With Donchian Channels

 Day Trading Strategies for Donchian Channels

 Incorporate Donchian Channels into your trading by using strategies devised by others, such as those discussed below.
-Or come up with your own strategies by testing out the indicator in a demo account.
+You can also design your own strategies by testing out the indicator in a demo account first.

 - Buy when the price moves above the upper channel line.
 Short sell when the price falls below the lower channel line.
 These entry techniques attempt to capitalize on emerging uptrends and downtrends, respectively.
 Consider exiting if the price reaches the mid-band or the opposite side of the Donchian Channel after entry.